Vision Zero Action Plan

 • Evaluating different ways to add traffic enforcement while building trust

-Read more details in the full draft Vision Zero Action Plan
+Read more details in the full Vision Zero Action Plan

 The Minneapolis 2040 Comprehensive Plan & Vision Zero